 By Margot Edwards | Copyright 1994

-This is a local legend, created and found recently in the snippets of stories of others.
+This is a local legend, created during a Storytelling Festival in Margaret River, Western Australia, from the snippets of stories of others.

 It has its genesis in a doll-making workshop, a picnic and a bundle of sponges found on the beach in 1994… it is the first of many!

 Back in the old-time, back in old lands, there was a village.

 In the village, there had always been a dollmaker.

 The dollmaker knew the secrets of the dolls.